SJRI has three types of membership. See below for information about eligibility, privileges, and responsibilities of each.

-(i) Affiliated members: Brock tenured and tenure-track faculty members, Emeritus Professors, and professional librarians who have successfully applied for affiliation to the SJRI.
-Affiliated members are encouraged to participate in the governance of the SJRI.
+(i) Affiliated Members: Brock tenured and tenure-track faculty, Emeritus Professors, and professional librarians who have successfully applied for affiliation to the SJRI.

-(iii) Participating members: Students, stipend instructors, LTAs, activists, artists, community members and people from other universities who wish to have a relationship with the SJRI.
-Participating members do not have a right to vote or stand for office.
+(iii) Participating Members: Students, stipend instructors, LTAs, activists, artists, community members and people from other universities who sign up to receive the SJRI newsletter and other emails about SJRi activities and events.

 Criteria for Membership

-- Applicants submit a cv together with a short (1 page maximum) letter indicating why they would like to be a Research Associate, why their research program is a good fit with SJRI’s vision, and how they hope to contribute to the SJRI community and research culture.
+- Applicants submit to the Director an up-to-date CV along with a short (1 page maximum) letter indicating why they would like to be a Research Associate, why their research program is a good fit with SJRI’s vision, and how they hope to contribute to the SJRI community and research culture.

-- The nomination will be voted on by the FSC.
+- Applications will be voted on by the FSC at the AGM.

 - The tenure of the appointment will normally be for the duration of their appointment (or visit) to Brock.